seblap86/airflow_weather_data/README.md

 Project and code are modified after [this blog article](https://medium.com/@thallyscostalat/easy-data-pipeline-automation-with-apache-airflow-and-python-83a13e8f67e9).

+## How to use
+In order to rebuild the project, you need to set up and run Airflow, e.g., as described in the aforementioned blog article.
+To connect to the Meteomatics weather API, you can create a free test account [here](https://www.meteomatics.com/en/sign-up-weather-api-test-account/).

 ## Next steps
 The code was written in VSCode in an Anaconda environment.
 As this requires constant restarts of the webserver, I am planning to implement the pipeline in a Docker container environment next.